-The Citizens' Assembly is currently tackling a number of questions, the first being the highly contentious issue of abortion, followed by responding "to the challenges and opportunities of an ageing population; fixed term parliaments; the manner in which referenda are held; and how the State can make Ireland a leader in tackling climate change" (See, Citizens' Assembly).
+The Citizens' Assembly tackled a number of questions, the first being the highly contentious issue of abortion, followed by responding "to the challenges and opportunities of an ageing population; fixed term parliaments; the manner in which referenda are held; and how the State can make Ireland a leader in tackling climate change" (See, Citizens' Assembly).
+In May 2018, a question on abortion was put to a referendum: whether or not to repeal the constitution's 8th amendment.
+The Irish people voted on repeal, thus allowing parliament to legalise abortion.